 - A flask of alcohol to get “warm” in the wintertime or use as a disinfectant/fire starter.
 I prefer bourbon.

-Consider adding separate items which you can buy online like: Mega Protein Kit with Real Meat, Ultimate Breakfast Kit, chewable tablets like Survival Shot by Ready Hour, and Emergency Water Pouch Case by Ready Hour.
+Consider adding separate items that you can buy online like Mega Protein Kit with Real Meat, Ultimate Breakfast Kit, chewable tablets like Survival Shot by Ready Hour, and Emergency Water Pouch Case by Ready Hour.